I wanted to share this recent communication from our colleagues at Sennewald Medizintechnik.

 2. But why has it taken so long to publish the results?

-Issels et al. closely analyzed their data after the database was closed.
-Due to the unique and convincing data, the manuscript was then submitted to high-impact medical journals and the process of manuscript review, re-submission and revision took time until the manuscript was accepted for publication by JAMA Oncology.
+Issels et al. carefully analyzed their data after the database was closed.
+Due to the unique and convincing data, the manuscript was then submitted to high-impact medical journals, and the process of manuscript review, re-submission, and revision took time until the manuscript was accepted for publication by JAMA Oncology.

 3. Is it true the study was prematurely halted?
 Were there negative results?

-No, the predefined analysis plan as stated in the trial protocol was followed.
+No, the predefined analysis plan, as stated in the trial protocol, was followed.
 The early trial results were published in Lancet Oncology in 2010, reporting that the primary trial endpoint local progression-free survival was significantly improved by neoadjuvant regional hyperthermia plus chemotherapy vs. neoadjuvant chemotherapy alone based on a median follow-up of 34 months.
-As the primary trial endpoint was significantly improved (as far back as 2010) the trial had to be regarded as a positive one.
+As the primary trial endpoint was significantly improved (as far back as 2010), the trial had to be regarded as a positive one.
 In 2010 the follow-up duration was not sufficient to detect potential differences in overall survival.
-Eight years later this has changed, and a significant overall survival benefit could be detected in favor of regional hyperthermia.
+Eight years later, this has changed, and a significant overall survival benefit could be identified in favor of regional hyperthermia.